jodfie/Oracle-HA-Configs/README.md

-# Orion-HA-Configs
+# Oracle-HA-Configs
-This is where my HA instance 'Orion' Configs will be backed up.
+This is where my HA instance 'Oracle' Configs will be backed up.